 New and improved, with additional categories to recognise your colleagues, volunteers, mates and even your organisation.
-Check out the categories here, but don’t leave it too long.
-Award nominations must be registered by end of day on 15 May 2017.
+Check out the categories here, and then submit your nomination here.
+But get moving: Award nominations must be registered by end of day on Monday 22 May 2017.

 Our special guest for TR17 is Steve Farrugia, who will be joining us for the weekend.

 Steve is Chief Technical Officer for Broadcast Australia and is actively working on the future of communications in this country.
 Expect to hear much about emerging technologies including 5G, and come armed with questions about transmission and linking.
 Many of you might have known of Steve in his previous role as General Manager, Engineering for Broadcast Australia, where he led the team responsible for all of BA’s transmission sites, core engineering and project management.

 A membership system: just what you’re looking for?

 Membership Systems will be one of the topics for TR17.
 Almost every community radio station has members and subscribers, and we thought that most of you would have automated signup and billing.
 So imagine our surprise when the survey showed that a large proportion of stations still have a manual system.
 It’s hard to believe that there’s nothing better available than a spreadsheet and a lot of manual effort, but that’s what you’ve told us.

 The system that Technorama has implemented is very suitable for a community station, and we’re working up an installation guide to take all the sting out.
 See how well it works and give it a test run by becoming a Member of Technorama.

 Currently being discussed at the Technorama Q&A Facebook group: